Cossy179/Grade-Marker/README.md

 ## Disclaimer

 This model is not guaranteed to provide accurate grades and should be used as a tool to assist in grading rather than a replacement for human grading.
+This currently only works with assignments with 400ish words, so not ideal for anything above and would give very inaccurate results